 Career Information for Graduates

-According to the U.S. Bureau of Labor Statistics (BLS), career growth for lawyers is stable and projected to grow at 6% during the 2014-2024 decade, a rate that matches the projected job growth rate for all occupations.
-The median annual wage for lawyers in 2015 was $115,820, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), career growth for lawyers is stable and projected to grow by 4% during the 2019-2029 decade, a rate that matches the projected job growth rate for all occupations.
+The median annual wage for lawyers in 2020 was $126,930, according to the BLS.

 Lawyers wanting to specialize in a specific area of law may pursue an L.L.M.
 Through live streaming, these programs offer online classes in various areas of specialization, including tax law, environmental law, and health care law.